-After a dark debut season on Bravo, Dirty John makes its return on USA Network, this time adapting the true story of Dan and Betty Broderick's acrimonious marriage that ended in a double homicide.
-The upcoming installation of the anthology series stars Christian Slater and Amanda Peet as the ill-fated couple, whose crumbling relationship entailed marital secrets, bitter divorce proceedings, and countless capers before two deaths.
-Here is what you need to know about this whirlwind story before season two airs.
+After a dark debut season on Bravo, Dirty John made its return on USA Network on Monday, this time adapting the true story of Dan and Betty Broderick's acrimonious marriage that ended in a double homicide.
+The installation of the anthology series stars Christian Slater and Amanda Peet as the ill-fated couple, whose crumbling relationship entailed marital secrets, bitter divorce proceedings, and countless capers before two deaths.
+Here is what you need to know about this whirlwind story.

 Betty and Dan were once a happy young couple, tying the knot in 1969.
 Working as a teacher, Betty paid the bills and raised their four children as he studied through Cornell Medical School and Harvard Law School.
 Dan eventually found work at a San Diego law firm and pursued a lucrative career in medical malpractice.